andreea7b/jaco_learning/README.md

-# iact_control: InterACTive Control
+# beta_adaptive_pHRI: Adaptive Physical HRI

-Implementation of traditional and interactive control schemes for a Kinova 7DOF Jaco robotic arm.
+Implementation of traditional, interactive, and adaptive control schemes for a Kinova 7DOF Jaco robotic arm.
 ROS, Python, and Kinova API.
 Testing interaction integrated into planning.

 ## Running the Controllers